What Is a Charitable Gift Annuity, and How Does It Relate to GFA?

 Request more information from GFA about gift annuities.

 [2] “What Is a Charitable Gift Annuity?”
 Fidelity Charitable.
-Access July 5, 2023. https://www.fidelitycharitable.org/guidance/philanthropy/charitable-gift-annuity.html.
+Accessed July 5, 2023. https://www.fidelitycharitable.org/guidance/philanthropy/charitable-gift-annuity.html.

 [3] Ibid.